SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students can tailor innovation-related contents to a specific target audience.
+Upon completing this course, alumni can tailor innovation-related contents to a specific target audience.
 They understand the relevance of concise and effective communication and know how to make an impact when presenting a new idea.
 They are able to explain cause-effect relationsships, to phrase nuanced questions and to judge the effectiveness of written and oral texts.
 They dispose of sophisticated and relevant vocabulary as well as a profound understanding of text types which they use to create compelling texts and short presentations.

 Superior module: